 University study in the USA is pretty expensive no matter what.
 And public universities charge higher tuition to international students, compared to what they’d charge local applicants.
 Still, the savings can be dramatic.
 International tuition rates at a public universities can still cost tens of thousands of dollars less than the tuition at a top school.

 Let’s compare two universities again.
 This time we’ll look at the East Coast.
-Princeton University, a prestigious top school in New Jersey, currently charges $41,820 per year for undergraduate tuition.
+Princeton University, a prestigious top school in New Jersey, currently charges about $50,000 per year for undergraduate tuition.
 For a regional comparison, consider the University of Maine.
-They charge their international students $26,640 per year for undergrad study.
+They charge their international students less than $30,000 per year for undergrad study.

 Small public universities are not bad schools

 Within the U.S., smaller public universities are seldom regarded as top schools.
 But no one sees these schools as disreputable.
 And the quality of education is usually quite good.
 I tell you this from experience– I spent over ten years both studying at and teaching at small public universities.